 📍 Rda. de Sant Pau, 59

-Ivan Surinder is the man in charge of Tandoor, one of the best Indian restaurants in the city.
-And, if not the best, at least the most referenced.
-To talk about Indian food you have to ask Surinder, or his mother, a woman with a splendid smile who used to run Tandoor and can now be seen one day lending a hand at Mirch, Tandoor’s little brother; Indian food but from a more street perspective.
-Few curries and a couple of vada pavs but pregnant with flavor.
+Iván Surinder is the owner of Tandoor, one of the best Indian restaurants in the city.
+And, if not the best, at least the most talked-about.
+When it comes to Indian food, you have to ask Surinder—or his mother, a woman with a radiant smile who used to run Tandoor and can now be spotted lending a hand at Mirch, Tandoor’s little brother; Indian food but with a more street-food vibe.
+Few curries and a couple of vada pavs, but bursting with flavor.

 📍 C/ d’Aragó, 8